balavignesh27/Wafer_Fault_Detection/README.md

 10. Click the Custom File Predict and you can see the output.
 You will also get the output csv file in "Prediction_Output_File" folder.
 11. In case you want to train the model again.
 12. Install Postman.
 13. Pass the URL:localhost:5000/train and along with that send the file's folder path which you want to train as json format.
-Here it is "Training_Batch_Files".
+Here it is 'folderPath':'Training_Batch_Files'.
 14. After getting output "Training Successful", do the prediction as mentioned above.

 Thank you.